-- 1 Shut down the computer, wait 1 minute, and turn it on again. - Verify that the numbers, capitals, and scroll lock lights on the keyboard blink during the boot routine. - 3 From the Windows desktop, click Start→ All Programs→ Accessories→ Notepad. - Type some characters on the external keyboard and verify that they appear on the display.
+- 1. Shut down the computer, wait 1 minute, and turn it on again. - 2.
+Verify that the numbers, capitals, and scroll lock lights on the keyboard blink during the boot routine. - 3.
+From the Windows desktop, click the Start button, point to Programs, point to Accessories, and click Notepad.
+4. Type some characters on the external keyboard and verify that they appear on the display.

 If you cannot verify these steps, you may have a defective external keyboard.

-TO VERIFY THAT THE PROBLEM IS WITH THE EXTERNAL KEYBOARD, CHECK THE INTEGRATED KEYBOARD $oldsymbol{--}$
+TO VERIFY THAT THE PROBLEM IS WITH THE EXTERNAL KEYBOARD, CHECK THE INTEGRATED KEYBOARD -

-- 1 Shut down the computer.
+- 1. Shut down the computer.

-- 2 Disconnect the external keyboard.
+- 2. Disconnect the external keyboard.

-- 3 Turn on the computer.
+- 3. Turn on the computer.

-- From the Windows desktop, click Start→ All Programs→ Accessories→ Notepad.
+- 4. From the Windows desktop, click the Start button, point to Programs, point to Accessories, and click Notepad.

-- 5 Type some characters on the internal keyboard and verify that they appear on the display.
+- 5. Type some characters on the internal keyboard and verify that they appear on the display.

 If the characters appear now but did not with the external keyboard, you may have a defective external keyboard.
-Contact Dell (see "Contacting Dell" on page 128).
+Contact Dell Customer Support.

-RUN THE KEYBOARD DIAGNOSTICS TESTS - Run the PC-AT Compatible Keyboards tests in the Dell Diagnostics (see "Dell Diagnostics" on page 71).
-If the tests indicate a defective external keyboard, contact Dell (see "Contacting Dell" on page 128).
+RUN THE KEYBOARD DIAGNOSTICS TESTS - Run the PC-AT Compatible Keyboards tests in the Dell Diagnostics (see "Dell Diagnostics").
+If the tests indicate a defective external keyboard, contact Dell Customer Support.